Virgin Islands Catamaran

 Weather:

 Sunshine is practically an everyday affair in the Caribbean.
-Winter temperatures are around 80 degrees and Summer around 85 degrees, with the evenings dropping off to a comfortable 70 degrees.
+Winter highs are around 80 degrees and Summer highs around 87 degrees, with the evenings dropping off to a comfortable 70 degrees.

 Menu and Bar: